 Is it possible to create a gym in a shed in the garden?
 And what do you have to think about?
 That’s what I asked myself a few days ago.
 A shed in the garden would free up a good space in the house which would be interesting.
 I’ve done a lot of digging into what is necessary to do this and here are the answers.

 Building a home gym in a garden shed is possible and not too difficult.
-If your shed is big, tall and strong enough you can build a great gym in it.
+If your shed measures at least 10′ x 10′ and is 8′ tall, it’s possible to build a home gym.
 There are some things to keep in mind like flooring, legality, layout and ventilation/heating in order to make it a pleasant gym to use.

 There are a few things you need to know to be able to turn your shed into a gym you’ll actually want to use.
 Keep reading to find out what they are and how you can make your garden gym something you’ll want to use often.

 Absolutely it can.
 A gym is just a place to work out in.
 A ‘real’ gym has a lot of equipment and some amenities to make things comfortable but as long as you can do whatever workout you want to do, it can be your personal gym.